 EXHIBIT A: Member - Address and Capital Contribution

-This AMENDED AND RESTATED LIMITED LIABILITY COMPANY AGREEMENT OF MAUI III, L.L.C. (this AAgreement@), dated as of September 29, 2000 (the AEffective Date@), is adopted, executed and agreed to, for good and valuable consideration, by Enron (the ASponsor@).
+This SECOND AMENDED AND RESTATED LIMITED LIABILITY COMPANY AGREEMENT OF MAUI III, L.L.C. (this AAgreement@), dated as of September 29, 2000 (the AEffective Date@), is adopted, executed and agreed to, for good and valuable consideration, by Enron Corp., an Oregon corporation Energy Services, LLC, a Delaware limited liability company (the ASponsor@).

+PRELIMINARY STATEMENT RECITALS

-, L.L.C. (the ACompany@) was formed as a Delaware limited liability company on , 2000 (the AFormation Date@), by the filing of a Certificate of Formation (the ADelaware Certificate@) with the Delaware Secretary of State, and the Sponsor was admitted to the Company pursuant to that certain Limited Liability Company Agreement dated as of the Formation Date (the AOriginal Agreement@).
+Maui III 1.
+Big Island IV, L.L.C. (the ACompany@) was originally formed as a Delaware limited liability company on September __June 20, 2000 (the AFormation Date@), by the filing of a Certificate of Formation (the ADelaware Certificate@) with the Delaware Secretary of State, and the Sponsor was admitted to the Company pursuant to that certain Limited Liability Company Agreement dated as of the Formation Date (the AOriginal Agreement@).
 The Sponsor now desires to amend and restate the Original Agreement in its entirety.

+2. On June 29, 2000, the Original Agreement was amended and restated pursuant to that certain Amended and Restated Limited Liability Agreement of Big Island II, L.L.C. (the AAmended Agreement@) by the Sponsor.

+3. The Sponsor now desires to amend and restate the Amended Agreement in its entirety and, in connection therewith, to change the name of the Company to Big Island IV, L.L.C.

 ARTICLE 1